dfcastellanos/MEPLS/doc/main.md

     needs.

-MEPLS enables the user to study the impact that microstructural properties have on the macroscale elasto-plastic behavior of a material.
+MEPLS enables the user to study the impact that microstructural properties have on the macroscale mechanical behavior of a material.
 This question is especially challenging to answer when those properties are spatially heterogeneous and statistically distributed, which is, in turn, the most common situation (see [Background] (@ref Background)).
-MEPLS allows to study the influence that many different model features or ingredients may have on a material's mechanical properties.
+MEPLS allows to study the influence that many different model features or ingredients have on a material's mechanical properties.
 Example of such features are:

 * the statistics of local elastic properties, local yield criteria, plastic deformation, structural